 - restructuring a previously active business

-- when a owner requires an extended period of time off due to illness, maternity leave, travel, a sabbatical, or any other reason.
+- when a owner requires an extended period of time off due to illness, maternity leave, travel, a sabbatical, or any other reason

-It can remain dormant for any length of time, but you must inform your local corporation tax office as soon as possible and maintain a number of statutory obligations for Companies House.
+Your company can remain dormant for any length of time, but you must inform your local Corporation Tax office as soon as possible and maintain a number of statutory obligations for Companies House.

 Can a dormant company trade?

-It cannot carry on any kind of trading activity or receive any form of income, which includes:
+A dormant company cannot carry on any kind of trading activity or receive any form of income, which includes:

-- Buying and selling goods and services
+- buying and selling goods and services

-- Leasing or buying property
+- leasing or buying property

-- Employing staff
+- employing staff

-- Paying directors’ salaries
+- paying directors’ salaries

-- Managing investments and receiving dividend payments
+- managing investments and receiving dividend payments

-- Issuing dividends to shareholders
+- issuing dividends to company shareholders

-- Earning interest or paying bank charges
+- earning interest or paying bank charges

-- Paying legal or accountancy fees from the business bank account
+- paying legal or accountancy fees from the business bank account

 A dormant company that carries on any such activities will forfeit its dormant trading status and be required to prepare full statutory accounts.